canalplus/rx-player/doc/architecture/stream/representation_stream.md

 It constructs a list of segments to download, which depend on the current timing values and parameters.
-It then download and push them to a linked SourceBuffer.
+It then download and push them to a linked `SegmentBuffer` (the media buffer containing the segments for later decoding).

-Multiple RepresentationStream observables can be ran on the same SourceBuffer without problems.
+Multiple RepresentationStream observables can be ran on the same `SegmentBuffer` without problems.
 This allows for example smooth transitions between multiple periods.